Healthcare Provider Information and Resources

 Signs/Symptoms of CMV in Utero

 If your patient is believed to have contracted CMV during their pregnancy, regular ultrasounds and/or amniocentesis are the preferred methods to determine if CMV has been passed to the baby in utero.
-The CDC includes information about diagnosis, treatment and ongoing monitoring in their PDF download, "Identifying Congenital Cytomegalovirus (CMV) Early in Life: Information for Healthcare Provider"
+The CDC includes information about diagnosis, treatment and ongoing monitoring in their PDF download, "Diagnose, treat, and monitor children with Congenital Cytomegalovirus (CMV) to help improve their health outcomes"

 Signs of CMV infection in utero include the following: